 We invite you to learn more about Martin by touring our site.
 Please explore the site features and take time to check out the many links on the page that will offer insight into our community.
 We take great pride in our city and hope that you will find our website informational and helpful.
 We have done much work in revitalizing our historic downtown where you will find unique gift shops and eateries.
 And, you will find that our greenway and park system offer many recreational activities.

 The City of Martin is also home of the University of Tennessee at Martin.
-Being the home to a Tennessee System school, we are afforded the opportunity to offer a Town & Gown experience being exposed to many cultural activities, fine arts, academic speakers, and Division I athletics.
-We also provide our students with a “home away from home” and welcome them to our hospitable city.
+Being the home to a Tennessee System school, we are afforded the opportunity to offer a Town & Gown experience: cultural activities, fine arts, academic speakers, and Division I athletics.
+We also provide our students with a “home away from home.”
 It is a always a great day to be a Skyhawk!

 We invite you to visit Martin soon.
-We want to encourage you to visit our website often.
-If we can assist you, please feel free to contact us at 731.587.3126.
+We encourage you to visit our website often.

 Randy Brundige, Mayor